ravenusmc/statues/readme.md

 5. A user may drill down on the sentiment graph to see who wrote what was posted, date, sentiment and what was actually written.
 6. On the sentiment graph, a user may change between a line or a bar graph.

+Final issue to note: I don't believe that the data set has all civil war statues in the country.
+Not 100% sure why they included what they did.

 # Getting started
 ### Installing